-To ensure comprehensive coverage of research papers on edge video analytics across different research areas, we first collected papers using the tool \textit{Collected Papers}, starting from several top-cited representative papers: \cite{Chameleon,videoEdge,VideoStorm,LAVEA,AWStream}.
-Then we applied keyword matching to search papers in the edge computing domain from Google Scholar.
-We focus on the most recent papers published from 2018 to the present, to reflect the most recent development in this field.
+To ensure comprehensive coverage of research papers on EVA in the scope identified, we first collect papers using the tool \textit{Collected Papers}, starting from several top-cited representative papers: \cite{Chameleon,videoEdge,VideoStorm,LAVEA,AWStream}.
+Then we apply keyword matching to search papers in the edge computing domain on Google Scholar.
+We focus on the most recent papers published from 2018 to the present, to reflect the most recent developments in this field.
 The keywords used are listed as follows: video analytics, vision analytics, video processing, video surveillance, stream processing, and stream analytics.

-Furthermore, we manually browsed publications in top-tier conferences on relevant subject areas (i.e., USENIX ATC, SenSys, INFOCOM, SIGCOMM, MobiCom, SEC, NSDI, OSDI) and the corresponding workshops in the past five years to avoid the limitations of keyword matching.
+Furthermore, we manually browse the publications in top-tier conferences on relevant subject areas (e.g., USENIX ATC, SenSys, INFOCOM, SIGCOMM, MobiCom, SEC, NSDI, OSDI, etc.) and the corresponding workshops in the past five years to avoid the limitations of keyword matching.